SakshiAgarwal/profile/_posts/2018-06-1-odium-revelio.md

 title: Odium Revelio!
 ---

-Odium Revelio! is a model designed to detect hate speech for online conversations or comments on an article.
+Odium Revelio! is a model designed to detect hate speech in online conversations of an article.
 This model not only focuses on marking overt hate speech comments but also subtle ones.
 As for example :

 <img src="https://sakshiagarwal.github.io/images/subtle-hate-speeches.PNG" alt="">